Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Method

 Finally, the retrieval stage uses these artifacts to answer queries.
 For an \emph{as-of} query, the system first filters its knowledge base to include only documents up to a specified date.
 For queries implying recency, it re-ranks the top-$K$ semantically similar documents using a fused score that blends semantic relevance with a temporal decay factor as follows:

-Here, $\alpha$ is a tunable weight (default 0.7) that balances cosine similarity with recency, and $h$ is the half-life in days (default 14) that controls how quickly older documents become less relevant. $\text{age\_days}(t)$ denotes the number of days between the current UTC time and the document's timestamp $t$.
-This approach ensures that the answers are semantically correct and temporally appropriate
+Here, $\alpha$ is a tunable weight (default 0.7) that balances cosine similarity with recency, and $h$ is the half-life in days (default 14) that controls how quickly older documents become less relevant. $\text{age\_days}(t)$ is the number of days between a fixed reference time and the document's timestamp $t$; in our evaluation this reference is the most recent timestamp in the corpus (not wall-clock time), matching the implementation, so that results are deterministic across re-runs rather than drifting with the time of execution.
+This approach ensures that the answers are semantically correct and temporally appropriate.
+The candidate pool may be a top-$K$ approximate-nearest-neighbour set or the full corpus; our freshness evaluation (Section~\ref{sec:eval}) uses the full pool, because on diverse data the newest relevant item is often not among the top cosine candidates, so a small top-$K$ cutoff would exclude it before re-ranking.